How to use Nielsen’s Book2Look Biblet for book marketing

 If you’re thinking Nielsen’s widget is like a book page on an author’s website, you’re not wrong.
 Book2Look offers the key features every book page should have, but it has its limitations.
 Outside of providing your own book cover and excerpts, you’re constrained by the Biblet’s design.
 Every Biblet’s user interface looks the same (including the buttons and the pop-ups that appear when you click them).
 You won’t have the flexibility to control or choose the layout and visual design of the widget as you would with an author’s website.

 You also shouldn’t think of Biblet as an alternative to an author’s website.
 Whilst Biblets are about book promotion, author websites are about book and author promotion.
 An author website has other important marketing features a Biblet won’t have, such as blogging, and a book index page to showcase all your books, not just one.

 Where Biblet works best is when it works in tandem with your website (for example, Danielle has embedded her Biblet on her book’s page), as well as other marketing tools such as social media.
 These widgets are made to be shared, and they’re well-integrated with platforms like Twitter and Facebook:

 Plus, each widget’s minimalist, non-intrusive design not only looks great on your own site and on social media, but also on other people’s sites.
 This means the widget can be sent to bloggers to be embedded to their reviews of your books.

 How to get a Book2Look Biblet

 UK customers can purchase Biblets directly from Nielsen here.

 Authors from other parts of the world should make an enquiry to Nielsen’s international distributor at: [email protected]

-Payment for each Biblet is once off (not subscription based).
+Payment for each Biblet is a once-off (not subscription-based).